VictoriaMetrics/VictoriaMetrics/app/vmalert/README.md

   -httpListenAddr string
      Address to listen for http connections.
 See also -httpListenAddr.useProxyProtocol (default ":8880") -httpListenAddr.useProxyProtocol
      Whether to use proxy protocol for connections accepted at -httpListenAddr .
-See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt
+See https://www.haproxy.org/download/1.8/doc/proxy-protocol.txt .
+With enabled proxy protocol http server cannot serve regular /metrics endpoint.
+Use -pushmetrics.url for metrics pushing
-  -insert.maxQueueDuration duration
+  -internStringCacheExpireDuration duration
-     The maximum duration to wait in the queue when -maxConcurrentInserts concurrent insert requests are executed (default 1m0s)
+     The expiry duration for caches for interned strings.
+See https://en.wikipedia.org/wiki/String_interning .
+See also -internStringMaxLen and -internStringDisableCache (default 6m0s)
+  -internStringDisableCache
+     Whether to disable caches for interned strings.
+This may reduce memory usage at the cost of higher CPU usage.
+See https://en.wikipedia.org/wiki/String_interning .
+See also -internStringCacheExpireDuration and -internStringMaxLen
   -internStringMaxLen int
      The maximum length for strings to intern.
 Lower limit may save memory at the cost of higher CPU usage.
-See https://en.wikipedia.org/wiki/String_interning (default 500)
+See https://en.wikipedia.org/wiki/String_interning .
+See also -internStringDisableCache and -internStringCacheExpireDuration (default 500)
   -loggerDisableTimestamps
      Whether to disable writing timestamps in logs -loggerErrorsPerSecondLimit int